Experiential Learning Enrollment

 Other externships typically provide four or five credits, while simulations and policy labs offer a range of credits.
 For more details, students can refer to the online curriculum guide and look for courses tagged as "experiential" under "additional attributes."

-The application will open on March 14th and close April 8th at noon.
+The application for the limited Spring 2026 enrollment round will open on October 1st and close October 15th, 2025 at noon.
 The application questions are described below.

 Students work at a table in the Lawyer Leadership Clinic